TenthPres/TouchPoint-WP/README.md

 This plugin uses PSR-12 coding standards, which are significantly different from the WordPress standards, but are easier for working in [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming).
 This plugin heavily uses OOP.

-Several plugins have lended structure or code snippets to this plugin:
+Several plugins have lended structure, code, or inspiration to this plugin:
 - [Plugin Template from hlashbrooke](https://github.com/hlashbrooke/WordPress-Plugin-Template) (GPLv2)
 - [AAD SSO from psignoret](https://github.com/psignoret/aad-sso-wordpress) (MIT)